Options if eSafety can't investigate

 You may be able to pursue these types of issues under copyright law.
 The Australian Copyright Council provide a free online legal advice service for eligible people and also have user-friendly fact sheets about copyright.

-If you have concerns about the copyright theft of a film or television program, you can report the matter to the Australian Screen Association.
+If you have concerns about the copyright theft of a film or television program, you can report the matter to the Australia New Zealand Screen Association.

 You may also wish to seek legal assistance or hire a private lawyer.